dantleech/blog/content/posts/2024-08-28-col-des-ares.md

 ![OpenCamera/IMG_20240828_130246.jpg](/images/spain2024/202408271841-nopissing.jpg)
 *Well done*

-Continuing wasn't the best choice in retrospect, the sun increased it's intensity and I was looking for lunch.
+Continuing wasn't the best choice in retrospect, the sun increased its intensity and I was looking for lunch.
 Although I could've sat down at many places of convenience I chose to continue to find a cold beer.
 I found a supermarket with _cool_ (not cold) beer and also some olive paste which I